citahub/cita/docs/docs/en/system_management/node.md

     {"jsonrpc":"2.0","id":2,"result":"0x00000000000000000000000000000000000000000000000000000000000000200000000000000000000000000000000000000000000000000000000000000005000000000000000000000000cb9480d61bf0964687c6839670f1c3e65c1ca193000000000000000000000000dd21b5f342b017a6546a3e5455be1a6e4d6e83a10000000000000000000000000bb7249753e5dcec37c4ad3b917f10c68d64bffa00000000000000000000000011f0bba536cde870fb7c733f93d9b12ecedd13a100000000000000000000000059a316df602568957f47973332f1f85ae1e2e75e"}
     ```
-    It can be seen that an address is added at the end of the returned result, which means, the newly added node has become a consensus node is added sucessfully.
+    It can be seen that an address is added at the end of the returned result, which means, the newly added node has become a consensus node sucessfully.

 > The return value of the above code has been partially deleted, so the actual operation will be slightly different.